Orchestration & Automation - Closed-Loop Operations

 Automation

-Executing a specific task without human intervention.
+Executing a specific task automatically or semi-automatically with minimal human intervention.
 Example: automatically restarting a failed service, applying a configuration template, sending an alert to a ticketing system.

 - Task-focused